Tibetan Spaniel Breed Guide

 Tibetan Spaniel Breed Popularity

 Today, the Tibetan Spaniel remains a fairly uncommon breed within the United States.
-As of right now, these dogs are ranked as the 118th most popular breed out of 202 registered breeds by the American Kennel Club.
+Currently, these dogs are ranked as the 118th most popular breed out of 202 registered breeds by the American Kennel Club.

 Tibetan Spaniel Feeding Requirements